SeanChromech/MS51-SDCC-CMake/README.md

 Most of the magic happens in CMakeLists.txt.
 The sdcc_compat folder contains the shim files that make the SDK/BSP work with SDCC.

 ## Getting Started
 1. Install SDCC, ideally under C:/Program Files/SDCC.
+You should also have CMake installed.
 2. Clone this repo with `git clone --recurse-submodules https://github.com/SeanChromech/MS51-SDCC-CMake`
 3. The above command should automatically download the SDK/BSP to the correct folder.